AXPZ20 KNHC 060950

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

 The monsoon trough extends from 08N78W to 14N95W to 10N102W to

-OFFSHORE WATERS WITHIN 250 NM OF MEXICO...Corrected
+OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND
+OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, and

 WITHIN 750 NM OF ECUADOR...